 I went as far as to purchase the wood, cut out some trees, and even bought a new power tool (a router,) to create the grooves for the bottom of the trees to fit in.

-I would have totally and completely failed you with my first method because I try my best to come up with the easiest way to create beautiful things for your home.
+I would’ve totally and completely failed you with my first method because I try my best to come up with the easiest way to create beautiful things for your home.
 And that usually doesn’t involve a router.
 At least not for something as simple as a modern Christmas decoration.

 But cardboard?
 Cardboard you can do!

 So I scrapped my original plan.
-And as you will see, I ended up with the exact idea that was in my head the whole time and got the job done with paper, cardboard, and even managed to figure out how to get this puppies to stand up for free!
+And as you’ll see, I ended up with the exact idea that was in my head the whole time and got the job done with paper, cardboard, and even managed to figure out how to get these puppies to stand up for free!

 So don’t run out and buy a router.
-There is an easier way.
+There’s an easier way.
 And I learned the hard way for you.